pitastrudl/wekanwiki/Export-Docker-Mongo-Data.md

 `mongorestore --drop`

-And also check that in your start-wekan.sh you have corrent MongoDB database name admin, wekan, etc. Otherwise it will be empty.
+And also check that in your start-wekan.sh or docker-compose.yml or similat that you have corrent MongoDB database name admin, wekan, etc.
+Otherwise it will be empty.

 ***